Stuycs-K/project03-final-09-hahk-liange-yampolskys/DEVLOG.md

 ### 2025-01-17 2:50 - fixes + documentation
 Minor fixes and documentation on node.c

-### 2025-01-17 10:45 - more compatibility
-Remove forking logic in player.c, use check_if_finished_playing
 ## Edmund Liang

 ### 2025-01-07 - Add music_player files